Living with a partner who owns the house

 Many people living together are willing to share the benefits and costs of increases or decreases in the home’s value.
 To put this into practice, you could:

-• sell 50% of the property to the partner moving in.
-This is relatively easy to sort out, but you’ll need to pay notary fees, land registry costs and property transfer tax (at a rate of 0% or 2%).
-If the house is tied to a mortgage, the lender will need to give their consent for part of the property to be sold to the other partner.
-The lender will probably want the partners to be jointly and severally liable for the mortgage, putting both their names on it, and keep the original mortgage registration for the whole property intact.
+- Sell 50% of the property to the partner moving in.
+This is relatively easy to sort out, but it’s not free.
+You’d be charged notary fees, land registry costs and property transfer tax (0% or 2%).
+If the house is tied to a mortgage, the lender often needs to give consent for part of the property to be sold to the other partner.
+The lender will probably want the mortgage to be put in the names of both partners, and may require the original mortgage registration for the whole property to be kept intact.

-If you marry, you could both become the owner of the home and be liable for any mortgage debts.
-If that’s what you want, you must draw up a prenuptial agreement to set out each partner’s wishes.
-We advise you to talk to a notary or tax adviser about the legal and tax consequences of getting married.
+- If you get married, you can both become owners of the home and both be liable for any mortgage debts.
+But you must draw up a prenuptial agreement to set out your wishes.
+We recommend that you discuss this with a notary or tax adviser.
+They’ll be able to explain all the legal and fiscal consequences of getting married.

-A cohabitation agreement is an effective way of recording arrangements for paying shared living expenses, mortgage and who has what stake in the property’s equity.
-While you can draft a cohabitation agreement yourself, we advise you to have it formally drawn up by a notary.
+A cohabitation agreement is a way of recording financial arrangements for household expenses, living expenses and increases in the property’s value.
+You can draw up a cohabitation agreement yourself, but we advise you to have it done by a notary.

 Cohabiting couples are not each other's heirs